Special Dietary Needs

 If you are a meal plan holder, and your allergy or intolerance is severe in nature or you are concerned about cross-contact, you can enroll in the Inclusive Solutions program.
 This service provides an online menu allowing students to order customizable entrees, sides, breakfast items, and some desserts 60 minutes prior to arrival in the dining hall.
 This online system works for any dining hall during their normal operating hours.
 The meals are prepared in a separate allergy-friendly area that has special cleaning and preparation protocols and is staffed only be our Dining Allergy Team.
 All dining services staff receive allergy training; however, each member of our Dining Allergy Team has completed additional training through the MenuTrinfo AllerTrain program and has passed an examination.
 For more information, visit http://www.menutrinfo.com.
 To obtain the Inclusive Solutions service, you must apply for services at http://disability.illinois.edu/applying-services to register your allergy with DRES, Disability Resources and Educational Services.

 We serve a vegan or vegetarian entrée and side at each classic dining location at every meal.
 Additionally, we serve vegan and vegetarian Good2Go meals at a la carte locations daily.
-LAR has vegan/vegetarian specialty restaurants Field of Greens Monday through Friday at lunch (LAR dining hall) and Leafy Wednesday night (Allen dining hall).
+LAR has vegan/vegetarian specialty restaurants Field of Greens Monday through Friday at lunch and dinner (LAR dining hall) and Leafy Wednesday night (Allen dining hall).
 Ikenberry’s Soytainly station has a vegan entrée, side, and dessert daily for lunch and dinner.
 Please use EatSmart or the UI Dining App and use the vegan or vegetarian filter to search all options in all dining locations.

 Our Dining Services program was recognized with a grade "A" in peta2's Vegan Report Card (pdf).
 This grade reflects our effort to go above and beyond to provide all students with exceptional vegan food.